KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 **Pros of Using `conda`**

-- **Cross-language package management**: `Conda` can install packages and libraries that are written in Python, C, C++, R, or other languages.
+- **Cross-language package management**: `conda` can install packages, libraries, and software, that are written in Python, C, C++, R, or other languages.
-- **Handles non-Python dependencies**: Unlike `pip`, conda can install non-Python dependencies such as `libc`, `OpenBLAS`, or other compiled libraries.
+- **Handles non-Python dependencies**: Unlike `pip`, `conda` can install non-Python dependencies such as `libc`, `OpenBLAS`, or other compiled libraries.
-- **Robust dependency resolution**: Conda provides more sophisticated dependency resolution, reducing the risk of package conflicts.
+- **Robust dependency resolution**: `conda` provides more sophisticated dependency resolution, reducing the risk of package conflicts.
-- **Environment management**: Conda simplifies creating isolated environments, allowing you to manage multiple versions of Python or other libraries on the same system easily.
+- **Environment management**: `conda` simplifies creating isolated environments, allowing you to easily manage multiple versions of Python, or other libraries, on the same system.

 **Cons of Using `conda`**

 - **Limited packages**: Although conda has its own package repository, it doesn't have access to all Python packages in PyPI.
 Sometimes, you might need to fall back on `pip`.
 - **Slower**: Conda can be slower and heavier than pip, especially when solving complex package dependencies.
 - **Larger installation**: The Anaconda distribution is large, as it comes with many pre-installed libraries.
 This might be unnecessary if you only need specific packages.
-- **Multiple environments use more space**: Having multiple different environments with different software versions can take up a lot of space (though unfortunately itis often necessary)
+- **Multiple environments use more space**: Having multiple different environments with different software versions can take up a lot of space (though unfortunately it is often necessary)

 Overview of using conda: